Active Learning Strategies to Improve Student Engagement in Medical Education

 |

-Guiding students toward a purposeful, productive, and effective path to foster durable learning is an essential goal for medical educators.
-That goal can be advanced by the implementation of active learning which is a set of evidence-supported educational tools that enhance student understanding and proficiency.
-In active learning, students are not passive recipients of the learning process but are instead participants engaged in dynamic tasks that promote better retention of knowledge.
-Elaboration, generation, and reflection are active learning methods that can be leveraged by faculty in manageable ways for both physical and digital classrooms.(1–5)
+Helping students find a purposeful, productive, and effective way to learn is an important goal for medical educators.
+That goal can be advanced by the implementation of active learning: a set of evidence-supported educational tools that enhance student understanding and proficiency.

 TABLE OF CONTENTS